akka/akka-persistence-jdbc/README.md

   - Added dependency on HikariCP v2.4.6 for better performance and bug fixes

 ## 2.2.20 (2016-04-29)
-  - Merged PR #50 [Andrey Kouznetsov](https://github.com/prettynatty) for issue [#44 - Leaking connections](https://github.com/dnvriend/akka-persistence-jdbc/issues/44), thanks!
+  - Merged PR #50 [Andrey Kouznetsov][kouznetsov] for issue [#44 - Leaking connections](https://github.com/dnvriend/akka-persistence-jdbc/issues/44), thanks!

 ## 2.2.19 (2016-04-26)
-  - Merged PR #46 [Andrey Kouznetsov](https://github.com/prettynatty) Significant performance boost by using compiled queries, thanks!
+  - Merged PR #46 [Andrey Kouznetsov][kouznetsov] Significant performance boost by using compiled queries, thanks!
-  - Merged PR #47 [Andrey Kouznetsov](https://github.com/prettynatty) Ability to get Database instance from JNDI, thanks!
+  - Merged PR #47 [Andrey Kouznetsov][kouznetsov] Ability to get Database instance from JNDI, thanks!
   - **_Disable the async queries as they are implemented very sketchy, please use the synchronous query API with client side polling._**

 ## 2.2.18 (2016-04-19)